kubernetes/test-infra/coverage/docs/design.md

     - filter based on git attribute to ignore files with the following git attributes
       - linguist-generated
       - coverage-excluded
+      An example of how these git attribute is used can be found [here](https://github.com/knative/serving/blob/master/.gitattributes)
     - Stores in the XML format, that is used by TestGrid, and dump it in artifacts directory
       - The XML should be a valid JUnit XML file.
 See [JUnit XML format](https://www.ibm.com/support/knowledgecenter/en/SSQ2R2_14.1.0/com.ibm.rsar.analysis.codereview.cobol.doc/topics/cac_useresults_junit.html)